fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-9.md

 Once we discovered this performance win for `forEachChild`, we tried it out on `visitEachChild`, a function we use for transforming nodes in the compiler and language service.
 The same refactoring yielded up to a 3% reduction in time spent in generating project output.

-The initial exploration in `forEachChild` was [inspired by a blog post](https://artemis.sh/2022/08/07/emulating-calculators-fast-in-js.html) by [Artemis Everfree](https://artemis.sh/).
+The initial exploration in `forEachChild` was [inspired by a blog post ↗](https://artemis.sh/2022/08/07/emulating-calculators-fast-in-js.html) by [Artemis Everfree ↗](https://artemis.sh/).
 While we have some reason to believe the root cause of our speed-up might have more to do with function size/complexity than the issues described in the blog post, we’re grateful that we were able to learn from the experience and try out a relatively quick refactoring that made TypeScript faster.

 Finally, the way TypeScript preserves the information about a type in the true branch of a conditional type has been optimized.